Once a month, we highlight blogs our staff is reading right now!

 - Finish my Passion 48 (See our staff’s Project 48 rules here.)

-- Quilts and More Welcome Home wall hanging series (in Quilts and More Spring)
+- Quilts and More Welcome Home wall hanging series (in Quilts and More Fall)

 Happy quilting in 2014!
 Share your own quilting to-do list in the comments and make sure to check back to see my progress.